ByzanceParis/ChanelRFIDPlugin/README.md

 ## Methods

 ### `listDevices()`
-Discovers and lists all BLE devices with "byzance" in their name.
+Discovers and lists all BLE devices with "chanel" in their name.

 ```swift
 rfidManager.listDevices { devices, error in